dortania/OpenCore-Install-Guide/config.plist/haswell.md

 * **AvoidRuntimeDefrag**: YES
   * Fixes UEFI runtime services like date, time, NVRAM, power control, etc
 * **DevirtualiseMmio**: NO
-   * Reduces Stolen Memory Footprint, expands options for `Slide=N` values and generally useful for newer firmwares
+   * Reduces Stolen Memory Footprint, expands options for `slide=N` values and generally useful for newer firmwares
 * **DisableSingleUser**: NO
    * Disables use of `Cmd+S` and `-s`, this is closer to the behaviour of T2 based machines
 * **DisableVariableWrite**: NO